 - Identity provider groups — employs the user groups (if supported) you configured with your identity provider (IdP) or LDAP with Access.
 The IdP group option only displays if you use an OIDC or SAML identity provider.

-- Warp - checks that the device is connected to your Zero Trust instance through the .
+- Gateway - checks that the device is connected to your Zero Trust instance through the .

 Order of execution